Belodri/Orbital-Mini-Sandbox/PDD.md

 - Encapsulates all rendering logic using PIXI.js.
 Dumb and fully decoupled.
 - **Responsibilities:**
     - Initializes the `PIXI.Application` and attaches it to the DOM.
-    - Signals `AppShell` whenever an animation frame is ready.
+    - Signals `App` whenever an animation frame is ready.
     - Renders the simulation by efficiently updating the properties of PIXI.js display objects from injected data as instructed.
     - Manages all camera logic (zoom, pan, focus tracking).
 - **State Ownership:**